kingwingfly/telegram_sync_bot/README.md

 The bot will download the file and save it to the specified directory.

-Then it will send the saved file to the owner.
+Then it will send files saved back to the owner.

-The owner can react to the message with emoji to manage the file:
+The owner can then react to the messages with emoji to manage the file:
 - "👍" | "❤": move the file to favorite directory
 - "👎": delete the file